 On the whole, people living with dementia will exhibit signs of memory loss and forgetfulness.
 Your loved one may struggle to plan, make decisions or follow a simple set of instructions such as a recipe, and you may notice that they are slower at thinking and responding.

 Concentration may become more difficult, and they may come across as confused, while their language and communication skills may decline and they may show signs of reduced spatial awareness, becoming unable to see objects in three dimensions.

 In addition to cognitive impairment, those suffering from vascular dementia might also find themselves becoming physically weaker and experience a loss of bladder control.
-They also tend to be prone to more extreme emotions, often becoming severely depressed and anxious or lashing out in aggression for no apparent reason.
+They also tend to be prone to more extreme emotions, often becoming severely depressed or lashing out in aggression for no apparent reason.
 As the disease progresses, they may also begin to experience visual and auditory hallucinations.

 Dementia care options

 If your loved one has been diagnosed with vascular dementia, finding them appropriate elderly care to ensure their safety becomes all the more important.

 Many dementia sufferers find a move to a care or nursing home a deeply traumatic and confusing experience.
 This requires them to adjust to an unfamiliar environment, a constant stream of new faces and the difficulties of communal living when they may have been used to a certain level of independence.

 For the majority of dementia sufferers, the option of remaining in their own home and a familiar environment is preferable to residential care.
 With a live-in care package from a provider such as Elder, your loved one can receive specialist dementia care within their own home, and you can feel confident that they are being looked after at all times.